How to Perform Windows Autopilot Reset [2-Ways]

 • Removes personal files, any third-party apps, and settings.

-• The device’s Primary user is removed, and the next user who signs in will become the primary user.
+• Device’s Primary user is removed, and the next user who signs in will become the primary user.

 • Reapplies a device’s original settings.